-Restaurant365 is a restaurant management suite — accounting, labor, payroll, scheduling, and inventory — built for multi-unit chains and groups that need their entire back office in one platform.
-LineNow is a closed-loop procurement platform built around a living purchase order for the SMB restaurant segment: every step of the buying loop, from inventory signals and purchase orders through supplier replies, receiving, and accounting handoff, runs from one connected record without duplicate entry.
+Restaurant365 is a restaurant management suite — accounting, labor, payroll, scheduling, and inventory — built for operators who want their entire back office from one vendor.
+LineNow is a closed-loop procurement platform built around a living purchase order: every step of the buying loop, from inventory signals and purchase orders through supplier replies, receiving, and accounting handoff, runs from one connected record without duplicate entry.
 Closed-loop means the operator touches three moments: approve cart, click send, confirm receipt.

 The comparison comes up because both tools have recipe costing and inventory management.
-The segment each tool actually serves barely overlaps: Restaurant365 is designed for multi-unit restaurant groups that genuinely need consolidated back-office financials, payroll, and labor.
-LineNow is designed for independent restaurants and small groups where procurement is the daily labor sink and where suite-style per-location packaging may be more system than the buying workflow needs.
+The problem each tool actually solves barely overlaps: Restaurant365 is designed for operators who genuinely want consolidated back-office financials, payroll, and labor from a single vendor and accept the implementation that comes with it.
+LineNow is designed for operators where procurement is the daily labor sink and where suite-style per-location packaging is more system than the buying workflow needs.
 Understanding the structural difference prevents buying the wrong architecture.

 TL;DR